deepanshusachdeva5/MHIST_Image_Classification_Task/README.md

 Hyperparameter Tuning is also implemented and L1 regularization is introduced using weight decay

-To check the results, open Evaluation.ipynb file
+TO CHECK THE RESULTS - open Evaluation.ipynb file

 To download the models, you can refer to this link - https://drive.google.com/drive/folders/1SucPWwk6N2l-z1p88ZaEM1oUjtKQXTx_?usp=drive_link

 ### CHECK THE LOCATION OF ALL THE FILES IN THE DEFINE VARIABLE SECTION, IN CASE OF RETRAIN